For some buyers, but not most, buying a distressed or troubled business can be the right move.

 Industry experience and resources are key to succeeding with a distressed business acquisition.

 Over the years we have assisted many clients with acquiring distressed or troubled businesses.
-Without doing a formal survey, it is my understanding that all of these clients were able to successfully turn their newly acquired businesses around and make a go of it.
+Without doing a formal survey, it is my understanding that all these clients were able to successfully turn their newly acquired businesses around and make a go of it.

 Why?
 How?
 I believe that each of these buyers had enough industry experience that they were able to accurately assess and value a troubled business, buy it right, and then step in and make the operational changes necessary for the business to succeed.
 They also had sufficient resources to fund their businesses while they stabilized them and then turned them around.